 With the aim of being the voice of institutional philanthropy in Europe, we communicate to stakeholders the value of organised philanthropy to society, to help nurture an environment in which it can flourish.
 We serve as a hub of sector exchange and intelligence, to help our members increase the impact of their added value in society.

-With over 25 years of experience and over 200 member organisations, the EFC gives its members access to a wealth of knowledge on the sector and to long-term relationships with philanthropic peers and external actors.
+The EFC gives its members access to a wealth of knowledge on the sector and to long-term relationships with philanthropic peers and external actors.
 Building on relationships and dialogue with policymakers which span several years, we help our members engage with high-level decision-makers.
 We also partner with a range of actors and catalyse joint projects which tackle many of today’s greatest challenges.

 Visit our policy work and programmes pages to learn about the services we offer in the form of programmes, peer-learning and exchange, policy engagement, networks, knowledge, and so much more, and how you can get involved.